Sun enters Gemini on June 21

-At yesterday’s solstice (June 21, 2019, at 15:54 UTC), the sun was in front of the constellation Taurus the Bull.
-But on June 22, 2019, at around 03:00 UTC, the sun moves out of the constellation Taurus and into the constellation Gemini the Twins.
+The June solstice arrives on June 21 at 03:32 UTC.
+At that moment, the sun is in front of the constellation Taurus the Bull.
+About 1/2 day later – on June 21 at around 15:00 UTC – the sun crosses a constellation bounary.
+It moves out of the constellation Taurus and into the constellation Gemini the Twins.

 On the other hand, the solstice and equinox points slowly but surely move westward relative to the zodiacal constellations.

 The solstice and equinox points go full circle through the constellations of the zodiac in about 26,000 years.

-Bottom line: On June 22, 2019, at around 03:00 UTC, the sun moves out of the constellation Taurus the Bull and into Gemini the Twins.
+Bottom line: On June 21, 2021, at around 15:00 UTC, the sun moves out of the constellation Taurus the Bull and into Gemini the Twins.